nips520/US-1M/README.md

 For preparing US-1M pretraining dataset, we provide instructions for i) Downloading raw datasets from publicly available sources and ii) downloading processed annotations and merging with raw-datasets to build US-1M
 Refer to the detailed instructions described in [US1M-DATA.md](docs/US1M-DATA.md).

-## Questions and Support

-Contact Mingyang Zhao (migyangz@gmail.com) regarding any questions about the code and the paper.

-## Citation

-If you find our work and this repository helpful, please consider giving our repo a star and citing our paper as follows:

-TBA